 1. Securing a Better Interest Rate

 One of the main reasons to switch home loans is to secure a lower interest rate and reduce monthly repayments.
 Although it’s vital to weigh up the costs and to then compare these to any savings you’ll make, before jumping ship.

 The costs to refinance typically include application fees, ongoing bank charges, property valuations and exit and break costs.
 While most refinancing charges are under $1,000, exit fees and break costs can be expensive.
 Hence, let’s look at these in greater detail.

-Exit fees– If you’re looking at paying out your home loan after less than five years, then you may have to pay an exit fee.
+Exit fees – If you’re looking at paying out your home loan after less than five years, then you may have to pay an exit fee.
 This fee could be a percentage of the remaining loan balance, or it may be a fixed rate.
 Exit fees are not applicable for mortgages taken out after July 1, 2011.
 But, loans secured before this date can incur a fee.

 Typically, exit fees include break costs for a fixed-term loan.
-Calculation of these costs depend on your rate, the current market rate, your loan amount, and your remaining term.
+Calculation of these costs depends on your rate, the current market rate, your loan amount, and your remaining term.
 Usually, if you borrowed at a higher rate than the market rate, you’ll incur a break fee.
 However, if the market rate is higher than your fixed rate, then usually no fee will apply.

 2. Switching Interest Rate Types

 With rates expected to rise, homeowners want greater certainty; this means they look to lock in a lower rate.
 Rate switching can mean going from a variable home loan to a fixed or vice-versa when rates are falling.
 Of course, before making any move consider costs and any long-term gains.
 Otherwise, you may find that you’ve paid more than needed.